 Pedestal Picnic Table

-If you'd like a more refined picnic table, one that will fit right in at a dinner party for adults as well as at an afternoon barbecue with the kids, here's the design for you.
-The Craftsman style is timeless and no one has to sit with a table leg in their way.
-Learn how to make this table yourself with no nails or screws visible in the top.
+If you'd like a more refined picnic table, one that will fit right in at a dinner party for adults or an afternoon barbecue with the kids, here's the design for you.
+The Craftsman style is timeless — and no one has to sit with a table leg in their way.
+Learn how to make this table yourself, with no nails or screws visible on top.

 Elegant Outdoor Table

 Build this attractive, durable stone look-alike table in a day, using inexpensive concrete products available at many home centers.
 You simply mold and pour the top, then assemble the wooden legs.
 When sealed, it's stain-resistant and can be used indoors or outside.

 With a simple design and elegant lines, this beautiful garden bench is the perfect place to sit and enjoy your backyard.
 The design is strong and stable, and the curved seat adds a touch of originality to the look.
 This DIY outdoor furniture project requires moderate skills, for example making biscuit joints with a biscuit joiner.
 A router is a good alternative if you don't have a biscuit joiner.
 This bench can be completed in a weekend and costs between $100 and $500 to build, depending on your choice of wood.

 This folding wooden lawn chair is the perfect project for a beginner.
 It boasts a simple design, with a carrying handle cutout in the back for easy portability and a neat interlocking look.
 This DIY wooden chair requires mainly basic woodworking tools, although you'll need a table saw and a belt sander for best results.
 It costs $20 to $100 to make, depending on the wood.
 The chair shown is cedar, but you could also use Cypress fir or pressure-treated wood.
 You can easily build a chair like this in a day.